-(2) be deemed final agency action and shall bind the agency whose supervisory determination was the subject of the review and the financial institution requesting the review.
+(B) be deemed a final agency action and shall bind the agency whose supervisory determination was the subject of the review and the financial institution requesting the review.

-(e) RIGHT TO JUDICIAL REVIEW.-A financial institution shall have the right to petition for review of final agency action under this section by filing a Petition for Review within 60 days of the Director's decision in the United States Court of Appeals for the District of Columbia Circuit or the Circuit in which the financial institution is located.
+(f) RIGHT TO JUDICIAL REVIEW.-A financial institution shall have the right to petition for review of final agency action under this section by filing a Petition for Review within 60 days of the Director's decision or the Council's decision in the United States Court of Appeals for the District of Columbia Circuit or the Circuit in which the financial institution is located.

-(f) Report.-The Director shall report annually to the Committee on Financial Services of the House of Representatives and the Committee on Banking, Housing, and Urban Affairs of the Senate on actions taken under this section, including the types of issues that the Director has reviewed and the results of those reviews.
+(g) REPORT.-The Director shall report annually to the Committee on Financial Services of the House of Representatives and the Committee on Banking, Housing, and Urban Affairs of the Senate on actions taken under this section, including the types of issues that the Director has reviewed and the results of those reviews.
 In no case shall such a report contain information about individual financial institutions or any confidential or privileged information shared by financial institutions.

-(g) Retaliation Prohibited.-A Federal financial institutions
+(h) Retaliation Prohibited.-A Federal financial institutions